Bay of Islands Sailing Week 2019

 11.7 One (1) race will required to be completed to constitute a series.

 11.8 A boat’s series score will be the total of her race scores.

 12.1 GENERAL HANDICAP: Trophies will be awarded for the first, second and third in the series on general handicap in each division, except for the Tornado and Young 88 divisions where there will only be a trophy for first place.

-12.2 For A, B, M and Weta divisions no general handicap is offered.
+12.2 For the Tornado and Weta divisions no general handicap is offered.